 The first problem with this argument is simply that it is a guilt by association fallacy (or ad hominem depending on exactly how it is used).
 Just because scientists have been wrong in that past does not mean that you can blindly reject all evidence and arbitrarily assume that they are wrong now.
 So right off the bat, the rules of logic tell us that this argument is no good.

 The second problem is one of the most important.
 Of course scientists have been wrong in the past, because science is inherently a process of proving other scientists wrong.
 That’s how science works.
 It would be a terrible thing if scientists were never wrong because that would mean that science had come to a standstill and was no longer advancing.
 Here’s the important thing though, scientists are always proved wrong by other scientists!
-No major scientific principle has ever been overthrown by someone with no scientific training sitting on their couch and speculating!
+Major scientific principles aren’t overthrown by people with no scientific training sitting on their couch and speculating!
 New scientific discoveries are made by scientists, not bloggers, not people who have never set foot in a lab.
 There is no universe in which someone’s uneducated opinion is just as valid as the results of countless peer-reviewed studies.

 Next, we arrive at a core problem with the fundamental claim of this argument.
 More often than not, I hear this argument accompanied by a claim like, “scientists used to think that the earth was flat,” but did scientists really think that?
 You see, the term “science” is relatively new.
 Virtually all of the examples that I hear of flawed views that scientists supposedly held are from a time period that predates science as we know it.
 Science today is very careful, systematic process that allows us to be highly confident in our results.
 The statistical analyses that allow us to quantitatively test our hypotheses, for example, have only existed for the past 100 years or so.
 There is simply no comparison between the “scientists” who thought the earth was flat and the scientists today.
 The “scientists” back then were no different from alchemists.
 They were not employing the rigorous scientific methodologies that we use now.